mcfrith/tandem-genotypes/README.md

     tandem-genotypes hg38-disease-tr.txt alignments.maf

-These files have "gene names" like: `ATXN7:SCA7:24`.
-The 1st part is the actual gene name, the 2nd part is the disease (e.g. spinocerebellar ataxia 7), and the 3rd part is the cutoff copy-number increase for disease risk (which is not always clear).
+These files have "gene names" like: `ATXN7:SCA7`.
+The 1st part is the actual gene name, and the 2nd part is the disease (e.g. spinocerebellar ataxia 7).

 ## Gene input